In this tutorial, we’ll look at how best to create ICM photos, and give you some subject inspiration.

 The great thing about ICM is that you can use longer exposure times without needing additional light, so try experimenting indoors: vases of flowers, unusual ornaments, even running water, could all be potential inspiration.

-People don’t often feature in ICM images because for obvious reasons they’re usually not a great subject, but this image by Rachel Ross shows that with the right movement and setting, people can work really well in these types of photographs.
+People don’t often feature in ICM images because for obvious reasons they’re usually not a great subject, but this image above by Rachel Ross shows that with the right movement and setting, people can work really well in these types of photographs.

 Another selection tip is to look for scenes that have repeating patterns or interesting blocks of colours.